TheCrazy8/PharloomUnitedWebMap/docs/index.md

 ::: details Flies People's Republic
 - Formerly the Slab, but now free!
 - Leader: TBD
-- Bestiary & Locals: (Warning: Hornet was racist in the notes, and we are looking for alternatives)
+- Inhabitants: (Warning: Hornet was racist in the notes, and we are looking for alternatives)
   - Penitent:
 ![](https://cdn.wikimg.net/en/hkwiki/images/c/ca/B_Penitent.png)
     - Hornet's notes: Humbled prisoner serving their sentence for sin committed within the Citadel.
 All are haunted here, the jailers and the jailed.
 Do they realise they will never leave this place?
 Or how long they have stayed already?